Baptism

 What Are the Requirements for Catholic Adult Baptisms?

-Adults who have not yet received the Sacrament of Baptism must go through instructions in the Catholic Faith to receive Baptism.
-This will often take the form of RCIA (The Rite of Christian Initiation of Adults).
+Adults who have not yet received the Sacrament of Baptism must follow instructions in the Catholic Faith to receive Baptism.
+This often takes the form of OCIA (The Order of Christian Initiation of Adults).
 These classes ordinarily begin around September of each year and end at the Easter Vigil when the adult is baptized, receives our Lord’s true Body and Blood in Holy Communion, and receives the Sacrament of Confirmation.
-Since not all adults may attend these classes based on their schedule and responsibilities, and because those who have missed the start of the classes should not have to wait another year, online RCIA classes are offered to help make RCIA accessible for everyone.
+Since not all adults may attend these classes based on their schedule and responsibilities, and because those who have missed the start of the classes should not have to wait another year, online RCIA classes are offered to help make OCIA accessible for everyone.

 Choosing Godparents for Baby’s Baptism

 The godparent’s name is entered into the parish record book as the “official” godparent or sponsor for baptism.
-Though it is ideal to select two Catholic godparents, (one female, one male) the Church only requires that there be one godparent.
+Though it is ideal to select two Catholic godparents (one female and one male), the Church only requires one godparent.

 Below is a Canon Law citation regarding the selection of godparents.

 Can.
-872 – Insofar as possible, a person to be baptized is to be given a sponsor who assists an adult in Christian initiation or together with the parents presents an infant for baptism.
-A sponsor also helps the baptized person to lead a Christian life in keeping with baptism and to fulfill faithfully the obligations inherent in it.
+872—Insofar as possible, a person to be baptized is to be given a sponsor who assists an adult in Christian initiation or presents an infant for baptism together with the parents.
+A sponsor also helps the baptized person lead a Christian life in keeping with baptism and to fulfill faithfully the obligations inherent in it.

 Can.
 873 – There is to be only one male sponsor or one female sponsor or one of each.